A Step-by-Step Guide to Preparing for an Audit in Ireland

 • Whether the audit will look at one issue or several

-If you have questions about the letter, contact Revenue right away.
+If you have questions about the letter, contact Revenue right away or consult your Outbooks Ireland tax advisor.

 Step 2 – Meet with Your Accountant or Tax Advisor